APEX-AI/Docs/technical-whitepaper.md

 Eventually, Xepa could be used for transactions "Xepa, please send 20 BTC to Satoshi Nakamoto as a thank you for creating the blockchain."

+Although many will use the front-facing side of Xepa, it's really just icing on the cake.
+The APEX ecosystem is layered is creating an ecosystem similar to Kaggle where the best algorythm will be introduced for any given problem.

 The rest of this document assumes a working knowledge of blockchain, cryptocurrency, artificial intelligence including subsets of AI such as NLP, machine-learning and deep-learning.

 ## Technology